and-kal/second-brain/content/miscellaneous/QuoteDump2023.md

 ---
-title: "Maggie Nelson quote dump"
+title: "Quote dump 2023"
 date: "2023-03-04"
 draft: false
 ---

+## Maggie Nelson

 I'm constantly amazed by the lucidity of Maggie Nelson's writing and here's multi-faceted analyses.
 Damn, even the [@MaggieNelsonBot on Twitter](https://twitter.com/MaggieNelsonBot) that generates mostly nonsensical aphorisms from parts of sentences out of Maggie Nelson's books is a great read.
 (Their actually not nonsensical to me, just oftentimes syntactically incorrent—just like poetry.)
 Since her essays are often so dense that a lot of ideas slip through my fingers when I don't contemplate them again, I collect a bunch of quotes here.